-The Catering and Cleaning Managers are responsible to the DFO (Responsible Person) for implementing the school's Health and Safety policy and arrangements within the area that they are responsibility for.
+The Catering and Cleaning Managers are responsible to the DFO (Responsible Person) for implementing the school's Health and Safety Policy and arrangements within the area that they are responsible for.
 The catering manager must ensure that the requirements of food safety legislation together with any statutory obligations of the school are met and maintained:

-- Ensure sound operation of all kitchen facilities. - Maintain a safe and healthy environment in catering and cleaning facilities. - Make sure they are up to date with children's allergies and medical conditions and have a management plan in place. - Ensure they keep up to date with current legislation.
+- Ensure sound operation of all kitchen facilities. - Maintain a safe and healthy environment in catering and cleaning facilities. - Make sure they are up to date with children's allergies and medical conditions and have a management plan in place, as per the information provided by the school nurses. - Ensure they keep up to date with current legislation.